Insights from Kirill Potekhin, CPO at Adapty, shared on the Podlodka podcast.

 That doesn’t mean you need to change onboarding every week.
 A working version can run for one, two, or even three months, depending on your resources.
 But if you haven’t touched onboarding in six months, something’s wrong.

-Here’s the problem with testing: if you change onboarding, pricing, and product features simultaneously, you have no idea what caused your results.
+If you change onboarding, pricing, and product features simultaneously, you have no idea what caused your results.
+Every test poisons every other test.

 Run one major test at a time.
 Change onboarding this month.
 If that works, lock it in and test pricing next month.
-Then come back to onboarding later with a new hypothesis.
+Come back to onboarding with a new hypothesis after that.

-This requires prioritization.
-If you’ve run 10 onboarding tests but haven’t touched pricing in months, pricing might give you a 10% lift while another onboarding tweak only gives you 2%.
-Test pricing first.
+This forces prioritization.
+If you’ve run 10 onboarding tests but haven’t touched pricing in months, pricing probably has more headroom.
+A pricing test might deliver a 10% lift while another onboarding tweak delivers 2%.
+Test the higher-leverage thing first.

 The 80/20 testing rule